zmoitier/claudius/README.md

-# claudius: _CaLculs AnalytiqUes pour la DIffUSion_
+# claudius: Analytic computations for scattering

-- _Calculs analytiques pour la diffusion_ = Analytic computations for scattering
+Python toolbox to compute scattering and total field when we have analytical computation so typically when scatter is invariant by rotation.

-Python toolbox to compute scattering and total field when we have analytical computation.
+The word _claudius_ is an acronym for _CaLculs AnalytiqUes pour la DIffUSion_ the French translation of analytic computations for scattering.

 ## 2D Helmholtz